Has your customer/ client paid more than they needed to? Do you need to adjust the rebate of this transaction in QuickBooks?

 Follow the steps given below:

-- A form will appear with mandatory fields for name, type of account, and so on.
-Enter all the necessary detail.
+• A form will appear with mandatory fields for name, type of account, and so on.
+Enter all the necessary details.
 Also, add a detailed description that will help you in identifying the account.

 Now record all your transactions in this clearing account.
 These transactions must only be for sale.
 If any refund or rebate is requested, you can remove the transaction from this clearing account.
 Once the refund period is over for the transaction, you can transfer it to an asset account.
 It is necessary to clear all accounts before closing the books.
 Your accounts won’t reflect the correct number until and unless all the transactions are cleared from the clearing account.